0

 Emphasis Areas

 Transportation Safety Culture serves as the foundation of the ATS and works to address the root causes of traffic safety issues in Colorado.
 By cultivating a safety culture that promotes positive social norms, only then can positive change be realized.
-Key areas that this Emphasis Area will focus on include organizational cultural change, legislation and policy, data management, and equity, diversity and inclusion.
+The key focus areas are Organizational Safety Culture and Public Safety Culture.
+Organizational Safety Culture targets the culture within agencies through policy and structure.
+Public Safety Culture focuses on building a shared understanding among the community about how individual actions and choices while navigating the transportation network has an impact on others.

 • Intersections